Peer Effects in Consideration and Preferences: Application

-The data we have consist of three objects: (i) the exact date of new store openings $\{t_k\}_{k=1}^K$; (ii) the state of the market structure $\{N_{at_k}\}_{a\in\mathcal{A},k=1,\dots,K}$ sampled from a continuous time over interval $[0,t_K]$, where $N_{at_k}$ is the number of stores owned by firm $f$ in market $m$ immediately prior to $k$-th change at time $t_k$ --- the last date of measurements coincides with the last day in which any action was observed; and (iii) observable market characteristics $\{S_{m,t_k}\}_{a\in\mathcal{A},k=1,\dots,K}$.
-Given the data on the number of stores, we can construct the state vector $r_{t_k}=(r_{at_k})_{a\in\mathcal{A}}$, where $r_{at_k}$ captures whether there was a change in the number of stores of firm $f$ in market $m$ at time $t_k$.
-That is,
+\textbf{Data} The data we have consist of three objects: (i) the exact date of store openings $\{t_k\}_{k=1}^K$; (ii) the state of the market structure $\{N_{at_k}\}_{a\in\mathcal{A},k=1,\dots,K}$ sampled from a continuous time over interval $[0,t_K]$, where $N_{at_k}$ is the number of stores owned by firm $f$ in market $m$ immediately prior to $k$-th change at time $t_k$ ---the last date of measurements coincides with the last day in which any action was observed; and (iii) observable market characteristics $\{S_{m,t_k}\}_{a\in\mathcal{A},k=1,\dots,K}$.